angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

-This list is fast enough to have a shot against just about any other combo deck, has strong game against discard with Veil of Summer and Echoes, and packs enough of it's own disruption to slow the opponent down.
+This list is fast enough to have a shot against just about any other combo deck, has strong game against discard with Veil of Summer and Echoes, and packs enough of its own disruption to slow the opponent down.
 Veil has changed the nature of combo matchups though, so be aware of it from your opponents as well.
 You can kill with Grapeshot to sidestep an opposing Veil if need be but ideally you'll kill them without needing to Echo while they have green mana up.
 Sometimes, it's